-- Returning CAPS farms only need revise their plans and renew by April 1.
+- Returning CAPS farms only need revise their plans if needed and renew by April 1.

 - If you are a farmer new to CAPS, create an account here and draft your produce safety plan before April 1.
 Please note—you don’t need to pay the fee to start CAPS now, and draft a plan.

 - If you choose to enroll in CAPS, you will get feedback on your draft plan and will finalize it by June 1.

 - During the growing season you upload the additional six documents required to show implementation of your plan (see visual below)

 - CAPS entire Farm Folder is due by Nov 1, when your farm folder is reviewed for completeness by a team of farmers and agricultural service providers.
 You will have a four weeks to fix any problems or add missing elements.
 Then you become accredited for the following year.
 At the end of each year you ‘roll over’ your plan, making changes as necessary.